qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 shortcuts are the default settings, however, they can be reconfigured using the :guilabel:`Keyboard Shortcuts`via the :menuselection:`Settings -->` menu.

-Although most menu options have a corresponding tool and vice-versa, the menus are not organized exactly like the toolbars.
-The toolbar containing the tool is listed after each menu option as a checkbox entry.
-Some menu options only appear if the corresponding plugin is loaded.
+Most Menu options have a corresponding tool and vice-versa, however, the Menus are not organized exactly like the toolbars.
+The location of menu options in the toolbars are indicated below in the table.
+Plugins may load in additional menu options to Menus.
 For more information about tools and toolbars, see section :ref:`label_toolbars`.

-.. note:: QGIS is a cross-platform application meaning that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
-The lists below show the most common location and precise when there is a variation.
+.. note:: QGIS is a cross-platform application - that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
+The lists below show the most common location including known variations.

 .. index:: Project